What is Candida?

-Gluten grains feed Candida because they have a high glycemic index just like sugar, and like sugar, creates insulin resistance within the cells which leads to blood sugar problems like hypoglycemia and diabetes.
+Gluten grains feed Candida because they have a high glycemic index just like sugar, and like sugar, create insulin resistance within the cells which leads to blood sugar problems like hypoglycemia and diabetes.
 The cells become resistant to insulin as they try to protect themselves from the toxic effective of high doses of insulin caused by high intake of sugar and simple carbohydrates.
 As the cells become insulin resistant, the pancreas produces more insulin which creates a vicious cycle.
 This exhausts the pancreas eventually leading to its breakdown resulting in diabetes.

-Gluten grains contain a protein that is difficult to digest and interferes with the mineral absorption and causes intestinal damage.
+Gluten grains contain a protein that is difficult to digest, interferes with the mineral absorption and causes intestinal damage.
 This damage makes the intestines incapable of absorbing nutrients such as proteins, carbohydrates, fats, vitamins, minerals, and even water in some cases.
 Our grain food supply also contains mycotoxins (a toxin produced by a fungus), especially found in corn and wheat.
 Mycotoxins can suppress our normal immune function.
 See the section on Yeast, Mold and Fungus for more information.

 2. Build up the immune system